2012 United States presidential election in New Hampshire

 The 2012 United States presidential election in New Hampshire took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states plus the District of Columbia participated.
 New Hampshire voters chose four electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, U.S. Representative Paul Ryan.

 New Hampshire voters chose to re-elect President Barack Obama, giving him 51.98% of the vote to Mitt Romney's 46.40%, a Democratic victory margin of 5.58%.
 Despite Obama winning all of the state's counties in 2008, he lost three of them to Romney this election: Belknap, Carroll, and Rockingham.

-As of the 2024 presidential election, this is the last time in which the Democratic candidate won Coös County, and the last election where New Castle voted Republican.
+This was the first time since 1988 that either major party won New Hampshire in more than two consecutive presidential races, and the first time Democrats did so since 1944.
+As of the 2024 presidential election, 2012 is the last time in which the Democratic candidate won Coös County, and the last election where New Castle voted Republican.